 If you’re using your website to make money, then it’s essential that you optimise your content and your design to maximise your chances of converting visitors into customers.
 But after designing your pages and writing your content, what else can you do to get customers coming back and buying your products and services?
-Search engine optimisation could be the way to go, and we’ve rounded up five SEO quick fixes to help you on fix seo issues.
+Search engine optimisation could be the way to go, and we’ve rounded up five SEO quick fixes to help you onsite optimization.

 Begin the steps of fix seo issues